ckb-js/nexus/docs/run-dev-ckb-blockchain.md

 <img width="400" src="./assets/derived-locks.png"/>

-Then you can change the configuration to issue some cells to the locks you got.
+Then you can change the dev blockchain configuration file `specs/dev.toml` to issue some cells to the locks you got.

 Refer to the last part of [Customize the Configuration](#customize-the-configuration) to change the configuration.
-Remember to reset the dev blockchain after changing the configuration.
+Remember to [reset the dev blockchain](#how-to-reset-the-ckb-dev-blockchain) after changing the configuration.

 ## References